-Due to the fact that fetal movements resemble seizures, many mothers are unaware that their child is having one.
+Due to the fact that fetal movements sometimes resemble seizures, many mothers are unaware that their child is having one.
 After all, as your pregnancy progresses, unborn babies do occasionally move more than usual.
-Mums can be alert for jerky, violent movements that are strong in strength as a sign that the baby is having a fetal seizure.
+Moms can be alert for jerky, violent movements that are strong in strength as a sign that the baby is potentially having a fetal seizure in the womb.

-Always keep an eye out for excessive fetal movements that are not healthy for your unborn child.
+Always keep an eye out for excessive fetal movements.
 If this does happen, it’s crucial to get in touch with the doctor so that he can schedule an ultrasound.

 Yes, babies can have seizures in the womb but it is very uncommon.
-Ultrasonography provides extensive evidence of typical fetal movement.
-A fetal seizure may be accompanied by irregular, jerky movements that are strong and jerky in nature.
+Ultrasounds provide evidence of fetal movement.
+A fetal seizure may be accompanied by irregular, jerky movements that are strong in nature.
 The frequency of the seizures varies from two movements per second in clonic convulsions to many times per minute in lightning convulsions, and they typically include the entire fetal body.

 What are the baby’s typical movements throughout pregnancy?

-Both the number of times and nature of your baby’s movements will alter as they become older along with their activity level.
+Both the number of times and nature of your baby’s movements will change as they become older.
 The hours between noon and eight o’clock are typically when your baby is most active.
-Your infant typically snoozes for twenty to forty minutes at a time during the day and night, and rarely for up to ninety minutes.
-Most of the time, your baby won’t move during these sleeping times.
+The fetus typically snoozes for twenty to forty minutes at a time during the day and night, and rarely for up to ninety minutes.
+Most of the time, you won’t feel a lot of movement while they are asleep.

 Up until 32 weeks of pregnancy, there is a tendency for more movements, after which they tend to level out, though the type of movement may alter as your due date approaches.
 You might not frequently notice all of these movements if you are busy.
 It’s crucial that you continue to feel your baby move up to the moment you start to give birth.
 During labor, your unborn child should also move.